tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 I told them we'd had an accident.
 Vehicle rollover.
 The others had wandered off in the dark, looking for help, and never came back.
 Search and rescue found the truck, but never found any bodies.
 They never found the box either, or at least they didn't say.

 Then, just as they were getting ready to haul me to a county jail cell, *he* showed up.
 The pale man from the diner.
 He walked into my hospital room wearing a crisp black suit in defiance of the desert heat.
 He didn't say a word to me, instead pulling the lead detective into the hallway.
 I saw him quietly show the detective some kind of identification in a leather wallet.
-The cop, who had been ready to charge me with four homicides, just went pale himself and nodded.
+The cop, who had been ready to throw me in jail, just went pale himself and nodded.

 A minute later, the detective came back in, told me I was free to go, and that my story of a "tragic camping accident" had been corroborated.
 He couldn't get out of the room fast enough.

-The pale man stepped in as the cops left, his icy blue eyes fixing on me.
-He tossed a roll of cash on the bed.
+The pale man stepped in as the cops left, his eyes fixing on me.
+He set a white envelope down on the bed beside me.

 "Five hundred for your time," he said, voice like gravel scraped from the bottom of a well.
-"The job wasn’t completed."
+"The job was... not completed."

 "Completed?"I croaked, trying to sit up."They’re dead.
 They’re *all* dead.
-What the hell was in that box?"
+What the hell was that?"

-He didn’t blink.
+He sighed, and looked toward the window, not meeting my gaze.
 "Risk was part of the deal.
-You thought ten grand was for a camping trip?"
+You thought ten grand was for a camping trip?
+I'm sorry about your team, but why do you think we hired a bunch of broke locals?"

 My mouth was dry, throat raw."What was it?
 Who are you?
 What *is* this?"

-His expression darkened.
+His expression darkened for a brief moment.
 "Too many questions."

-He took a step toward the door.

-"I’ve got a mess to clean up," he said, quieter now, almost to himself.
+His hand found my shoulder, and when he spoke again, his voice was quieter.
+"I've got a mess to clean up," he said, quieter now, almost to himself.
 "And you don’t want any of it landing on you."

 I stared at him.
 I was broken, confused, terrified.
-He paused, hand on the knob, and for the briefest second, something like pity flickered across his face.
+He took a deep breath, and for the briefest second, something like pity flickered across his face.

 "Take the money.
 Leave town.
 Don’t look back.
 Find somewhere to go, kid.
 Don’t *think* too much."

 Then he was gone, leaving nothing but the antiseptic stink of the hospital and the weight of everything he didn’t say.

 I used the money to buy a Greyhound ticket to Portland, as far from the desert as I could afford to get.
-I never got my ten grand, but I got something else - the knowledge that there are things in the dark places of this world that make death look like a mercy.
+I never got my ten grand, but I got something else, the knowledge that there are things in the dark places of this world that make death look like a mercy.

 And sometimes, when the sun is setting low and orange and those clouds are lit up like cotton candy, I still have the dreams.
 Dreams about symbols that glow with colors that don't exist, about blood-covered faces in the dark, and about the sounds people made when something ancient and hungry takes them.

-Survivor's guilt is a bitch.

 I never went back to New Mexico.
 Never will.